Ives: Palantir Leads Enterprise AI Adoption

 What happened

-In a CNBC interview, Wedbush Global Head of Technology Research Dan Ives said the artificial intelligence revolution is in its "third inning," and he named Palantir Technologies as the clear frontrunner among software companies capitalizing on enterprise AI demand, according to CNBC and a Seeking Alpha summary of the interview.
-CNBC reports Ives cited rising government spending, accelerating enterprise adoption and increased cybersecurity requirements as drivers underpinning a continued bull market in technology.
+In a CNBC interview on May 5, 2026, Wedbush Global Head of Technology Research Dan Ives said the artificial intelligence revolution remains in its "third inning," and named Palantir Technologies the clear frontrunner among software companies capitalizing on enterprise AI demand, according to CNBC and a Seeking Alpha summary of the interview.
+Ives cited rising government spending, broadening enterprise adoption, and elevated cybersecurity needs as drivers of a continued technology bull market.
+In an earlier CNBC appearance reported by The Motley Fool on May 1, Ives used nearly identical framing, telling CNBC "we're in the third inning of this nine-inning game relative to AI, and that's bullish," and separately called Palantir "at the epicenter" of the AI revolution, projecting it could become a trillion-dollar company within two to three years.

 Industry context